-Clinical learning which is pursued in the normal programme of the student's work is an essential aspect of this programme.
+Clinical learning, which is pursued in the normal programme of the student's work, is an essential aspect of this programme.
+Students are expected to apply theoretical knowledge as part of their clinical practice for the duration of the programme.
 In addition some specialist clinical placements are provided in the programme, where students are required to complete consolidation placements.
 Students must meet all clinical placement and assessment requirements.